Skip to Main Content

 Spousal Support and Separation Agreements

 A separation agreement is a legally binding document that outlines the terms of your separation, including spousal support.
 If you and your former spouse can agree on the terms of spousal support, you can include it in your separation agreement.
-However, if you cannot come to an agreement, the court may need to intervene and make a decision on spousal support.
+However, if you cannot agree, the court may need to intervene and make a decision on spousal support.

 A separation agreement can provide clarity and certainty on spousal support payments, including the amount, frequency, and duration of payments.
 It’s essential to have a lawyer review your separation agreement to ensure that it is fair and reasonable.